Tempurturtul/udacity-fend-projects/README.md

 The live site may be viewed at [tempurturtul.github.io/fend-resume](http://tempurturtul.github.io/fend-resume).

-The client-side source files are located in `src/client`.
+The client-side source files are located in the `src` folder.

 ## Setup